Anders Johan Lexell

 Lexell made important discoveries in polygonometry and celestial mechanics; the latter led to a comet named in his honour.
 La Grande Encyclopédie states that he was the prominent mathematician of his time who contributed to spherical trigonometry with new and interesting solutions, which he took as a basis for his research of comet and planet motion.
 His name was given to a theorem of spherical triangles.

 Lexell was one of the most prolific members of the Russian Academy of Sciences at that time, having published 66 papers in 16 years of his work there.
 A statement attributed to Leonhard Euler expresses high approval of Lexell's works: "Besides Lexell, such a paper could only be written by D'Alambert or me".
 Daniel Bernoulli also praised his work, writing in a letter to Johann Euler "I like Lexell's works, they are profound and interesting, and the value of them is increased even more because of his modesty, which adorns great men".

+Lexell was the first Finnish-born researcher to make a significant international contribution to mathematics and astronomy.
+Despite his career in Russia, his contemporary Henrik Gabriel Porthan noted that Lexell remained "Finnish at heart" throughout his life.

 Lexell was unmarried, and kept up a close friendship with Leonhard Euler and his family.
 He witnessed Euler's death at his house and succeeded Euler to the chair of the mathematics department at the Russian Academy of Sciences, but died the following year.
 The asteroid 2004 Lexell is named in his honour, as is the lunar crater Lexell.

 Life

 Early years

-Anders Johan Lexell was born in Åbo (Turku) to Johan Lexell, a goldsmith and local administrative officer, and Madeleine-Catherine née Björkegren.
+Anders Johan Lexell was born in Åbo (Turku) to Johan Lexell, a goldsmith, pearl fishing inspector, and member of the Swedish Riksdag, and Madeleine-Catherine née Björkegren, daughter of the assessor Anders Björkegren.
 At the age of fourteen he enrolled at the Royal Academy of Åbo and in 1760 received his Doctor of Philosophy degree with a dissertation Aphorismi mathematico-physici (academic advisor Jakob Gadolin).
 In 1763 Lexell moved to Uppsala and worked at Uppsala University as a mathematics lecturer.
 From 1766 he was a professor of mathematics at the Uppsala Nautical School.